omatesh/front-end-whisper-tree-project/README.md

   ## Technologies and Stack

-  The app is built using modern iOS development practices with a focus on performance and user experience.

   **Backend:** Python, Flask <br />
   **Frontend:** SwiftUI, Swift <br />
   **Databases:** PostgreSQL with SQLAlchemy ORM <br />